Historical Background Enrollment History History of VICC Program

 Hancock Place, Kirkwood, Mehlville, Parkway, Rockwood, Valley Park, Webster

-6,774 St. Louis students were attending county schools, and 171 county students
+school year approximately 2,744 St. Louis students were attending county schools, and

 were attending St. Louis City magnet schools.